 The SWI-Prolog implementation is cycle-safe and can deal with variables that are shared between the left and right argument.
 Its performance is comparable to ==/2, both on success and (early) failure.
-Unlike ==, the variant implementation does not benefit from sharing subterms.

 This predicate is known by the name variant/2 in some other Prolog systems.
 Be aware of possible differences in semantics if the arguments contain attributed variables or share variables.